melparker101/p50/set_up/README.md

 # Set Up
 Download the required packages and create the recommended conda environments.

-## 1. Download Anaconda or Miniconda
+## 1. Load or download Anaconda or Miniconda
 - For the BMRC cluster, see the [staff resources](https://www.medsci.ox.ac.uk/for-staff/resources/bmrc/python-on-the-bmrc-cluster).
 - See the [conda user guide](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).